Pedro1234-code/P-os/README.md

 You can't login with Microsoft Account, as you can see in the image.

-Why I didn't put the ISO file directly on the GitHub release?
+Why I didn't put the ISO file directly on the GitHub releases page?

 Because the ISO has sizes of 4 gb, and the GitHub version only accepts files smaller than 2 gb, so it is impossible to upload.